Lookup/Ibis web service API

 relevance to the query.
 These entities are then referred to using their

-values from the top level of the result, and
+unique id values from the top level of the result, and

 from anywhere else in the result as needed, for example: